jgergic/gooddata.github.com/api/maql-ddl.md

 3. change the name of the dataset:

         ALTER DATASET {a} VISUAL(TITLE "Internal Data");

+**Note:** one attribute or fact should always belong to exactly one dataset (not less, not more).
+Otherwise the validation of the project will fail.

 # Attribute

 An attribute is the unit that allows you to specify how to aggregate (or slice) your data.
 Examples would include: Assignee, City, Day, ID, Group etc. Attributes can optionally have additional **labels**.
-There are alternate string representation of the *same logical unit*.
+There are alternate string representation of the *same semantic value*.
 For example a person John Doe is the same person, regardless if they are visualized as "J. Doe", "Doe, John", "Johnny" etc. Or "Jan 10", "January 2010" and "01/2010".
-The attribute itself must contain unique values, and while it's labels don't, it is a good practice to keep the labels unique, too.
-A report can be render useless if it contains entries showing two "Johnny"s - each with a different amount of income - but no way to differentiate which one is which.

 ### CREATE ATTRIBUTE

-<code>CREATE ATTRIBUTE {attr.opportunity.category} VISUAL(TITLE "Category of opportunity", FOLDER {folder.opportunity}) AS {tab\_cat.col\_id};</code>
+        CREATE ATTRIBUTE {attr.opportunity.category} VISUAL(TITLE "Category of opportunity", FOLDER {folder.opportunity}) AS {tab\_cat.col\_id};

 ### ALTER ATTRIBUTE

         ALTER ATTRIBUTE {a} ADD LABELS {label1} AS {table.column};
 **more TBD**

 # Fact

 ### CREATE FACT

-<code>CREATE FACT {fact.opportunity.sales} VISUAL( TITLE "Sales" ) AS {tab\_opp.col\_sales};</code>
+        CREATE FACT {fact.opportunity.sales} VISUAL( TITLE "Sales" ) AS {tab\_opp.col\_sales};

 ### ALTER FACT

-<code>ALTER FACT {a} ADD {table.column};</code>
+        ALTER FACT {a} ADD {table.column};

 # Folder